licarpen/aws-developer/README.md

 * can run Elastic Beanstalk in Single or Multi Docker Container mode
 * Multi Docker helps run multiple containers per EC2 instance in EB which creates
   * ECS cluster
-  * EC2 instanced, configured to use the ECS cluster
+  * EC2 instance, configured to use the ECS cluster
   * Load Balancer in high availability mode
   * task definitions and executions
 * requires config file Dockerrun.aws.json at root